rjkviegas/skills-workshops/week-2/oop_3/README.md

 So that I know everything goes smoothly
 I want a message that confirms my clothes will be picked up
 ```

+`/terrible` implements the user stories using a poor understanding of the delegate principle.  `/great` implements the users stories using a good understanding of the delegate principle.
+Unfortunately, `/great` is unfinished.
+You must finish it.
+Continue using its delegation approach.

+Pending tests have been added for you.
+You don't have to use them if you don't want to.